 \subsection{Location and Formatting of Links}

 The location and formatting of links is different in the two labels.
-We observed that the ``See Details'' link and the link to the developer privacy policy at the top of the iOS label appeared to be more readily noticed than the links near the bottom of the Android labels.
+We observed that the link to the developer privacy policy at the top of the iOS label appeared to be more readily noticed than the links near the bottom of the Android labels.

 We asked participants to visit the app store page for the Just Dance Now app and scroll to the label.
-We asked them to interact with the compact label and we investigated whether they would click on ``See Details'' to go to the expanded label, prompted only with the instructions that they should ``play and click around'' with the label.
+We asked them to interact with the compact label and we observed whether they clicked on ``See Details'' to go to the expanded label, prompted only with the instructions that they should ``play and click around'' with the label.
 10 out of 12 Android participants and seven out of 12 iOS participants navigated to the expanded label without being explicitly directed to click on the ``See Details'' link.

 When we asked participants where they would go to search for more information if they were curious about what was present in the label or wanted to clear up any confusion, we received fairly different responses from participants on each platform.
 Six iOS participants said they would look for information in the developer's privacy policy, while three said they would contact Apple and the rest said that they would search online using Google to find more information.
 In contrast, nine Android users said they would search online for more information and only one user said they would click on the developer's privacy policy link on the expanded label.
 None of the Android users mentioned referring to the ``Learn more'' link, which appears at the top of the expanded label and sometimes on the compact label if the app does not share data with third parties.
 This difference may be due to the fact that the link to the developer's privacy policy appears prominently at the top of iOS labels (both compact and expanded) and appears only at the very bottom of Android expanded labels where users may be less likely to notice it.